MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Notes

-- Users can use the commenting feature within to now add ìTasksî to users
+- Users can use the commenting feature within to now add ‚ÄúTasks‚Äù to users
 - Task does issue an email notification to the assignee
 - Tasks are not integrated and are easily lost